team-friendo/signalboost/README.md

 It uses four playbooks (all of which can be found in the `ansible/playbooks` directory):

-1. `provision.yml` (sets up users and basic system dependencies needed for the rest of the deployment)
+1. `provision.yml` (sets up users and system dependencies, performs basic server hardening)
-2. `configure.yml` (loads docker files in which program will be built and builds images for them)
-3. `deploy.yml` (installs and runs signalboost inside of its respective docker containers)
+1. `deploy.yml` (builds signalboost docker containers, installs and runs signalboost inside of them)
-4. `harden.yml` (performs advanced hardening on the server)
+1. `harden.yml` (performs advanced server hardening -- takes a long time!)

 You can run all playbooks with one command: